-The first Soviet mission sends you to destroy the Pentagon.
+The first Soviet mission sends you to destroy the Pentagon, which was attacked the very next day IRL.
 The third has you guarding a superweapon built right next to the Twin Towers.
 Yes, you can destroy the towers with your tanks (they are better utilized as garrisons for your conscripts).
 To make matters worse, the game rewards you for this by dropping boxes of cash for you to pick up once the towers are destroyed.
 Later patches would change the names of these buildings (and other famous monuments) to generic ones.
 And then fan mods reverted the names because as we all know, people don't like censorship.

 In the opening to The Combatribes on the SNES, the center of all evil in New York is run by a group called Ground Zero.
 They became "Guilty Zero" in the Virtual Console version.

 The first level of King Of The Monsters 2 has the Twin Towers, which can be thrown or destroyed for giggles.

 In the opening levels of Deus Ex, set in NYC, the WTC towers cannot be seen in the distance due to an engine limitationnote basically, the skybox for any given level, rather than showing the full 360 degrees of art, only show 180 degrees of it and then mirror that for the other half; the half that is shown for the NYC levels just so happens to be the half that doesn't include the towers.
 The in-game explanation?
 Terrorists.

 The fact that one of the main plots portrays a government orchestrating terrorists acts to get pretense for freedoms-curbing legislation doesn't help either.